 Many patients are understandably nervous about having acupuncture for the first time.
 How large are the needles?
 Isn't it painful?
-It's definitely going to be painful, right?
+It's definitely going to hurt, right?

 Acupuncture should not hurt.
 You may feel a little prick when the needle first pierces the skin.
 But that should last a fraction of a second.
 It does not feel like an injection and the prick-feeling is teeny tiny.
 Quite often no prick is felt at all as the needles are so fine.

 The brand and type of the needles that the acupuncturist uses make a difference.
 The more expensive, better quality, needles are a lot more comfortable.
 Personally, I have done a number of self-administered tests on myself to find the most comfortable needle.
 The needles are also very thin.
 Depending on how you are feeling on the day of your first appointment, you can ask your acupuncturist if you can take a look at a needle to see for yourself.

 Once the needles are in place you may feel something.
 But this is not pain.
 If you do feel pain then tell your acupuncturist and they will remove the needle.
 The 'thing' you should feel is a rather beautiful feeling called 'deqi' which translates as 'arrival of Qi'.
 Each patient feels this differently, and each point can produced a different feeling.
 Some patients describe this as a 'gentle warmness', 'a draggy feeling', 'a small tug', 'a tingle', 'a dull ache'.
 Some patients may feel a sense of movement or a one-off electric shock-type feeling from the acupuncture point; this is more likely to happen on certain acupuncture points and your acupuncturist will tell you if this is likely so you can decide if you want this or not.